 That’s fine for perfect summer days, but winter brings with it the triple whammy of lower sun angles, shorter daylight hours, and greater chance of cloud cover.
 So, how do you factor this in when it’s impossible to know what the weather is going to be like?
 You have to use ‘rules of thumb’ together with some good old guesswork!

 The rule of thumb I generally use is to assume you’ll have on average, one hour of full sun per day (of course, some days there will be negligible sun and on others there will be more, but we’re working on averages over several days, not specific conditions day to day).
-In other words, I’d suggest at least a 60-watt solar panel to supply on average, 60 watt-hours per day during all seasons.
+In other words, I’d suggest around a 60-watt solar panel to supply on average, 60 watt-hours per day during all seasons.
 Of course, if you want to run some 12-volt lighting and other things too, you’ll need to factor them in and increase panel capacity to cover that.

 In addition, 100% of the power generated at the panel will not get into the battery – there are inefficiencies in the panel, wiring and the charge controller which mean that some power will be lost along the way.
 It’s hard to say how much, but I assume that about 90% of the power generated by the panel will actually make it into the battery.